 At Charlesworth Author Services, we know that the wide cost range of OA publishing can be very confusing for academic authors, especially when English is not your native language.
 All working academics want to see their research published in leading peer-reviewed journals as quickly as possible and as cheaply as possible.
 Our Journal Selection Service can help you to:

 - Decide if OA publishing is the right option for your research;

 - Choose an appropriate OA journal with a high impact factor and a good reputation;

-In addition to journal selection (offered as one of our flexible individual services), we also provide a range of expert English language editing services and consultancy services, all designed to significantly enhance your chances of being successfully published in your preferred journal.
+In addition to journal selection, we also provide a range of expert English language editing services and consultancy services, all designed to significantly enhance your chances of being successfully published in your preferred journal.